Esalen Institute is open! However, Highway 1 to the south is closed — please review the current travel advisory.

 Keith Edward Cantú

-He has both extensively researched and directly engaged Baul Fakiri, Tamil Śaiva, and other tantric currents over the course of his eleven years of fieldwork in and writing on India and Bangladesh, and also has a personal and professional interest in esotericism more broadly.
+Keith has extensively researched and directly engaged Baul Fakiri, Tamil Śaiva, and other tantric and musical currents over the course of his twelve years of fieldwork in and writing on India and Bangladesh.
+He regularly teaches and shares his research and music at Esalen Institute and online at Yogic Studies.

 Featured Content